 With my heart forced out of the frame, I put my camera down to focus on building a name for myself in the corporate realm.
 But I desperately missed being behind my camera.
 I yearned to be in the surrounding streets, seeking out the still shots and vibrant stories that took pictures beyond development.

 Always maintaining my creative mindset, I soon realised that my passion needed to be fully explored in order to feel truly fulfilled.
 Armed with my love of life, with bright eyes and a wide lens, I pursued my love of photography with raw materials of light and time.
 I developed a particular interest in photojournalism, which sparked the beginning of my career in photography.

-Rediscovering his passion for street photography also allowed Bryce to rediscover himself in the process.
-As an observer, he can easily pin-point obscure elements that can be brought to life in a photo and uniquely transcend meaning with every scene he captures.
-Street photography opened a whole new world for Bryce and presented him with a trajectory for growth beyond his expectations.
+Rediscovering my passion for street photography also allowed me to rediscover myself in the process.
+As an observer, I find my focus is drawn to the obscure elements of a scene that bring it to life.
+Pinpointing these elements in a photo transcends the meaning of every scene I capture.
+Approaching street photography in this way opened up a whole new world to me, presenting me with a trajectory for growth far beyond my expectations.

 During this deep into street photography, I began to take an interest in abstract art photography.
 So I shifted my lens to focus on the new ideas this brought to mind.

 As I moved through the streets with my camera, I aimed my lens at fleeting moments of beauty, quirkiness, mystery, and humour.
 Deep, saturated, vibrant colour, natural light, neon light, shadow and interesting patterns, and textures.
 I found that focusing on the abstract elements of these images appealed to me.
 To look at an image and not fully understand what it is you are looking at opens the mind to new possibility and ways of seeing things.